Skip to Main Content

 Use to find brief background information.

 Encyclopedias and dictionaries remain valuable sources of bio-bibliographical information and concise critical commentary on authors and types of literature.
-Consider keyword searches such as:
+Try using Omni, Advanced Search and Subject contains: [type a topical word or words] and either dictionaries, or, encyclopedias

 Language Dictionaries